KCL-BMEIS/ExeTera/README.md

-The KCL covid19 joinzoe data preparation pipeline.
+ExeTera

+Welcome to the ExeTera Readme!
+This page and the accompanying github wiki show you how to make use of ExeTera to create reproducible analysis pipelines for large tabular datasets.

 # Cleaning scripts

-Current release version: v0.2.7.2
+Current release version: v0.3.0

 ---
 # Usage
-The Zoe covid data preparation pipeline has two modes.

-The first, and recommended, is to import CSV data into a HDF5 file, perform standard post import processing on it, and then use the API to carry out further analysis.

-The second is a legacy version of the pipeline that runs a cleaning script directly on the csv file and outputs a modified csv file.
-This is provided for existing cleaning infrastructure but will not be updated to match the hdf5 functionality.

-## HDF5
-The HDF5 analytics tools allow you to import data from CSV sources into HDF5, a columnar data format more suited to performing analytics.
+The ExeTera allows you to import data from CSV sources into HDF5, a columnar data format more suited to performing analytics.
 This is done in two stages:
-1. Import the data using `hystorex import`
+1. Import the data using `exetera import`
-2. Process the data using `hystorex postprocess` to create a set of useful additional data from the base data
+2. Process the data using `exetera postprocess` to create a set of useful additional data from the base data

 ### Why two stages?
 Importing from CSV is a lengthy process that you may only want to do once.
 Splitting the work between importing and processing means that the import can be done only once, and the imported file used as a source for processing even if the processing functionality significantly changes.

-### `hystorex import`
+### `exetera import`
 ```
-hystorex import
+exetera import
 -s covid/covid_schema.json \
 -i "patients:covid/patient_data.csv, assessments:covid/assessmentdata.csv, tests:covid/covid_test_data.csv, diet:covid/diet_study_data.csv" \
 -o /home/ben/covid/ds_20200901_base.hdf5